 Reacting to negative mentions is, understandably, a harder task.
 It involves judging all aspects of a situation, replying with a solution, in a humorous way, or even simply ignoring the situation.
 Again, this doesn’t stop at social media.
 Reacting on blogs, forums, and even contacting websites that post harmful information is just as important.

-Proactive strategies is everything that comes from the celebrities’ public profiles: posts on social media, articles, PR and so on.
-The key is to create the environment that attracts followers, voters, and fans.
-Creating content on social media, especially for celebrities and politicians, follows the rules very different to the ones on print and TV.
+Proactive strategies are everything that comes from the celebrities’ public profiles: posts on social media, articles, PR and so on.
+The key is to create an environment that attracts followers, voters, and fans.
+Creating the content on social media, especially for celebrities and politicians, follows the rules very different from the ones on print and TV.
 While offline information is long-lasting and solid, the information people get online has to capture their attention momentarily and go viral – or it will get lost within the hour.
 To better understand ways of dealing with creating content on social media, let’s look at the United States presidential election in 2016.
 Hillary Clinton’s social media campaign was first of all aimed at informing her followers about her beliefs and, more often, plans.
-Bernie Sander’s campaign was as emotional, and also aimed at showing how bad other politicians are.
+Bernie Sander’s campaign was as emotional and also aimed at showing how bad other politicians are.